m516/Jetson-Nano-BerryIMU/README.md

   - Functionality for new sensors (like a new accelerometer part) are placed in a new folder whose name matches the part number.
   - All public-facing functions for sensors begin with the part number of that sensor (to avoid naming conflicts)
   - Feel free to make your own API.
 If you do, please document it so that others know how to use it!
-- I'll especially need testing help from people with the Raspberry Pi 2, 3, and 4 and the BerryIMU v2 and v4 because I don't have either of these devices.
+- I'll especially need testing help from people with the Raspberry Pi 2, 3, and 4 and the BerryIMU v2 and v4 because I don't have any of these devices.